 Elder Dallin H. Oaks, October 1993 General Conference

 “How many children should a couple have?
 All they can care for!
 Of course, to care for children means more than simply giving them life.
 Children must be loved, nurtured, taught, fed, clothed, housed, and well started in their capacities to be good parents themselves.
-Exercising faith in God’s promises to bless them when they are keeping his commandments, many LDS parents have large families.
+Exercising faith in God’s promises to bless them when they are keeping his commandments, many [Latter-day Saint] parents have large families.
 Others seek but are not blessed with children or with the number of children they desire.
 In a matter as intimate as this, we should not judge one another.”

 Other Church Resources